Shannon Rowbury: 2008

 In January 2008, Rowbury enjoyed her first extended stint at altitude in central Mexico where she trained for six weeks with her coach and teammates.
 She returned to the United States in February to compete in the USA Indoor Track and Field Championships, her first track race since her injury 11 months earlier.
 Rowbury went on to win the 3000 m in a personal best time of 8:55.19.
 In April 2008, Rowbury opened up her outdoor track campaign at the Duke Invitational, winning the 800 m by 12 seconds with a two-second personal best time of 2:02.76.

 Her next race was in early May at the Payton Jordon Invitational at Stanford University where she hoped to achieve the Olympic A standard at 1500 m (4:07.00).
 Although Rowbury came up short of her goal while racing at Stanford, she did manage a five-second personal best at this distance with a time of 4:07.59.

 Still seeking the Olympic A standard, Rowbury raced at the Adidas Track Classic in Carson, California on May 18, 2008.
 In the 1500 m, she won with a time of 4:01.61, improving another six seconds over her previous personal best.
-This performance placed Rowbury her 5th all-time at 1500 m for United States females.
+This performance placed Rowbury 5th all-time at 1500 m for United States females.
 In addition, her effort would have placed her 9th in the world rankings based on the 2007 IAAF world performance list.
 This performance gave her the Olympic A standard that she needed heading into the USATF Olympic Trials.

 On July 6, 2008 at the USATF Olympic Trials in Eugene, Oregon, Rowbury placed first in the 1500 m final with a time of 4:05.48, followed by Erin Donohue and Christin Wurth-Thomas.
 The three qualified to compete at the 2008 Beijing Olympics based on their performance at the trials.

 Rowbury had the fourth-fastest time in the first-round heats of the women's 1500 m run in Beijing, qualifying for the finals.
 She was the only American athlete to advance to the finals, where she placed seventh with a time of 4:03.58.
 Her seventh-place finish was (as of then) the best finish ever by an American woman in the 1500 meters at the modern Olympics.